sonatype-nexus-community/nexus-blobstore-azure-cloud/src/test/resources/README.md

     Eclipse Foundation.
 All other trademarks are the property of their respective owners.

 -->
-Integration Tests for Nexus Repository Manager Google Cloud Storage Blobstore
+Integration Tests for Nexus Repository Manager Azure Cloud Storage Blobstore
 ====

-The integration tests for Nexus Repository Manager Google Cloud Storage Blobstore interact with Google Cloud Storage and require credentials to be provided.
+The integration tests for Nexus Repository Manager Azure Cloud Storage Blobstore interact with Azure Cloud Storage and require credentials to be provided.

-The integration tests look in this folder (`src/test/resource`) for a file named `gce-credentials.json`, which is ignored by git.
-The [root README](../../../README.md) for this project describes how to create this file and what roles/permissions are required.

-See the [example file](.gce-credentials-example.json) in this directory.

 Once configured, to run the tests execute the following at the root of this project: